 Take Your After Effects Skills to the Next Level

 Creating a brush effect is just scratching the surface of what you can do with After Effects.
-So if you want to make polished, professional-looking videos with stunning effects, take the Adobe After Effects for Beginners course.
+So if you want to learn how to use After Effects to make polished, professional-looking videos with stunning effects, take the Adobe After Effects for Beginners course.

 In this six-hour course, Dave Bode will teach you how to use Adobe After Effects from the ground up.
 Start with a tour of the main features and tools, and move on to build compositions, master keyframes, add masks, use motion tracking, and much more.